MelloSec/PhirstPhish/README.md

 .\PhirstPhish.ps1 -messageContent "Hey, did you see who they're letting go?
 Check it out https://notices.azurewebsites.net/terminations.pdf" -targetUser accounting@corpomax.com
 ```

-Chaos Phishing - Blast the Whole Tenant using the generated users list and a custom messsage
+Chaos Phishing - Blast the Whole Tenant using the generated users list and a custom messsage.
+They never let ya do it, though.

 ```powershell
 .\PhirstPhish.ps1 -messageContent "Hey, did you see who they're letting go?
 Check it out https://notices.azurewebsites.net/terminations.pdf" -targetUser all